 Read on to know all about music in Seychelles!

 The Origin of Seychellois MusicMusic of Seychelles is a cultural mosaic of different parts of the world which have had a significant influence on this African archipelago in the past.
 Due to its strategic position, Seychelles has sheltered masses from around the world, including the Chinese, Arabs, Europeans and African slaves.
-Each of these inhabitants has made their contributions to the growth and development of the island.
+Each of these inhabitants has made contributions to the growth and development of the island.

 The Europeans enjoyed their dance forms along with their traditional music.
 One popular folk dance form of the Europeans was the ‘Contradane’ festive folk dance where men and women faced each other and danced, along with the music.
 This lively form of music and dance left an impression on the slaves.
 The African community then began blending their styles with these, which resulted in popular music with traditional instruments like drums and soulful melodies.
 Somewhere around the same time, Indian influences also combined with this, giving rise to an ethnic mix and hence the music of Seychelles was born.